n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/CustomerIo/README.md

 ## Example Usage

-This workflow allows you to update a customer's information and add them to the segment in Customer.io.
+This workflow allows you to create a customer and add them to a segment in Customer.io.
 You can also find the [workflow](https://n8n.io/workflows/646) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Customer.io]()